U-Visa Psychological Evaluations in Oklahoma

 Turnaround Times

-Standard: 15 business days from the completed interview to the delivered report.
+Standard: 15 business days from the completed appointment to the delivered report.

 Expedited: 10 business days for an additional fee.